 Some parents will punish their child for having an attitude.
 Other parents will yell, scream, and threaten.
 Unfortunately, these responses are ineffective.

 I tell parents that if screaming at our kids was effective, I’d be out of business.
-You’d just be able to yell at your child and he’d change.
-Or you’d bring your child to my office, I’d shout at him and call him names for 45 minutes, and then he’d go home and be nice for a week.
+You’d just yell at your child, and they’d change.
+Or you’d bring your child to my office, I’d shout at them and call them names for 45 minutes, and then they’d go home and be nice for a week.

-The right response addresses the underlying problem—the hostility—and motivates your child to solve that problem by taking responsibility for her hostile behavior.
+The right response addresses the underlying problem—the hostility—and motivates your child to solve that problem by taking responsibility for their hostile behavior.

 Hostile adolescents have a distorted way of thinking whereby they are always the victim.
 Their distorted thinking tells them that things aren’t fair, that their parents have placed too many expectations on them, that their teachers are idiots.
 They believe that nobody understands them except for their friends.

 Distorted thinking is what psychologists call thinking errors.
-Thinking errors are the thoughts we have in our head that don’t match reality and are usually negative and self-defeating.
+Thinking errors are the thoughts we have that don’t match reality and are usually negative and self-defeating.
 And, as you might expect, those who commit thinking errors don’t realize that their thoughts don’t match reality.

 Teens who employ thinking errors think that they’re always the victim.
 In their minds, they’re the victim of you.
 You’re the enemy.
 Or they’re the victims of their teachers who are “out to get them,” according to your teen.